mvuorre/quarto-preprint/README.md

-LaTeX. *preprint-typst* builds on the standard Quarto Typst template and enables better author-affiliation handling and formatting, allowing for additional (Quarto, Typst, and custom) metadata variables, opinionated typesetting (very), improved two-column layouts, and more (read below).
+LaTeX. *preprint-typst* builds on the standard Quarto Typst template and enables better author-affiliation handling and formatting, allowing for additional (Quarto, Typst, and custom) metadata variables, opinionated typesetting (very), improved two-column layouts (including full-width floats), appendices, and more (read below).

 This document explains how to install, use and customize the output of Quarto documents created with the *preprint-typst* format.
 Example